Exercise after pregnancy: How to get started

 If vigorous exercise is a priority during the first few months of breast-feeding, consider feeding your baby before your workout or pumping before your workout and feeding your baby the pumped breast milk afterward.
 Alternatively, exercise first and then take a shower, express a few milliliters of breast milk and, after a half-hour or an hour, offer the breast.

 If you had an uncomplicated pregnancy and vaginal delivery, it's generally safe to begin exercising a few days after giving birth or as soon as you feel ready.
 If you had a C-section, extensive vaginal repair or a complicated birth, talk to your health care provider about when to start an exercise program.

 For most healthy women, the Department of Health and Human Services recommends at least 150 minutes a week of moderate-intensity aerobic activity — preferably spread throughout the week — after pregnancy.
 Consider these guidelines:

 - Take time to warm up and cool down.

 - Begin slowly and increase your pace gradually.

 - Drink plenty of fluids.

-- Wear a supportive bra and, if you're breast-feeding, nursing pads in case your breasts leak.
+- Wear a supportive bra, and wear nursing pads if you're breast-feeding in case your breasts leak.

 - Stop exercising if you feel pain.